-In April 2019, the GM iTHRIVE team leading the transformation of children’s services in Greater Manchester established the Arts and Mental Health Innovation Programme.
-The purpose of this blog is to share our first newsletter (follows below), circulated today to GM iTHRIVE’s Community of Practice.
+In April 2019, the GM i-THRIVE team leading the transformation of children’s services in Greater Manchester established the Arts, Culture Mental Health Programme.
+The purpose of this blog is to share our first newsletter, below, circulated today to GM i-THRIVE’s Community of Practice.

 This week, the WHO launched their report on arts and health: What is the evidence on the role of the arts in improving health and well-being?
 A scoping review (2019)

 Thanks for visiting.
 If you would like to subscribe to this newsletter which follows below, please sign up here: https://implementingthrive.us19.list-manage.com/subscribe?u=fedc531fccb82642add874e3c&id=1fdae60bf2

 Welcome to this special edition of the GM i-THRIVE newsletter, focusing on our Arts & Mental Health Innovation programme.

 It’s been six months since Dr Kat Taylor was welcomed to the GM i-THRIVE team to manage the Arts and Mental Health Innovation Programme and some really exciting progress has been made.
 So it seems like a good time to share a round-up of activities under the programme.

 Arts & Mental Health Innovation – a quick explainer

 We’re excited to break new ground with our Arts and Culture programme.
 Working with arts partners in Greater Manchester, we’re helping kick-start some of the changes needed for more flexible, relevant and enjoyable mental health support for young people.

 Since April 2019, the team has been working closely with organisations and individuals from the cultural sector to develop a clear vision for innovative and evidence-based partnerships.
 We have taken significant steps towards understanding current provision, sharing good practice, implementing projects and developing an evaluation framework.
 Our aim is to continue this work, and begin working with children and young people in the development of arts and mental health programmes.